eomahony/Numberjack/README.md

     export ZIBPATH=path_to/scipoptsuite-3.0.1
 ```

+4. Move the folder `available_interfaces/scip` to `solvers/scip`.

 ### Osi Solvers
 Some of the solvers cannot be included in the source tree.
-I've left out all of them to be safe.
 Before you get started with the compiling Osi solvers for Numberjack you must first get the Osi module working.

 Download Osi from: [http://www.coin-or.org/download/source/Osi/][osi]